mgarrix/MMM-ShellyEMMeter/README.md

 ## Prerequisites

 - You need to have a MagicMirror² up and running, also a [Shelly EM sensor](https://shelly.cloud/) with a fixed IP.
 - The default 'clock' module must be active because the 'ShellyEMMeter' module uses the events fired by 'clock' to call Shelly on the lan.
+In addition, in the configuration of the 'clock' module, **sendNotifications: true** must be set.

 ## Configuration